The Great Gatsby (2013)

 Nobody looked at the billing of huge stars and thought “Hmm, I don’t see the potential but perhaps they’ll surprise me.”
 It would have been ridiculous to doubt this impressive selection.
 Jay Gatsby, from his debonair introduction to the audience to his unfortunate fate, is played with sincere emotion and passion by the only man who really could: Leonardo DiCaprio.
 Really, though, who could possibly be so mysterious and charming as Leo?
 Carey Mulligan is all elegance as Daisy Buchanan, and Joel Edgerton her dark, fiery-tempered husband Tom.
 Tobey McGuire rounds out the cast as the narrator, Nick Calloway.
 If you know McGuire, you know he’s able to play a sold role without exactly stealing the spotlight.
 He was a great choice.
 They all work together fabulously.
 Along with Isla Fisher and Jason Clarke, the famous love pentagon is completed.

 But it’s the special effects that really set “Gatsby” apart.
 1920s NYC looks nothing like the Big Apple today, so they gave it a makeover.
-Threw it in a time machine and softened up the edges when it came out.
+They threw it in a time machine and softened up the edges when it came out.
 What we get is a beautiful new metropolis, glowing and buzzing and doing exactly what the art directors want it to do.
 Because it’s theirs.
 And the live-action blends seamlessly into the CGI world around it.
 It’s a thing of beauty.
 A masterpiece.
 The whole thing is, really.